Anatomy of a fish hook What makes a Fish Hook

 What Fish Hook Gap Do You Need

-A hooks gap is measured perpendicularly from the hook point across to the shank.
-Variations in this width can enable weedless presentations in which the hook point is embedded in artificial bait so it won’t be hung up in weeds, or to keep a hook point tighter to the shank for better hook sets when the line is pulled.
+A hook’s gap is measured perpendicularly from the hook point to the shank.
+Variations in gap width can allow for weedless presentations, where the hook point is embedded in soft plastics, or keep the hook point closer to the shank for improved hook-setting performance.

 Hook Throat

-The area between the hook point and shank extending down to the bend of the hook.
+The hook throat is the area between the hook point and the shank, extending down to the bend of the hook.